iWinston/typeorm-plus/README.md

     To make the Oracle driver work, you need to follow the installation instructions from [their](https://github.com/oracle/node-oracledb) site.
-    Oracle support is experimental at the moment and is not bug-free.
+    Oracle support is experimental at the moment and isn't bug-free.
     Expect to see more stable Oracle support in a near future.

 #### TypeScript configuration

-Also make sure you are using version **2.3** or greater of the TypeScript compiler, and you have enabled the following settings in `tsconfig.json`:
+Also make sure you are using TypeScript compiler version **2.3** or greater, and you have enabled the following settings in `tsconfig.json`:

 ```json